Using the progressbar role

 progressbarhave an implicit

-Screen readers should announce the progress update as they occur.
+Screen readers should announce the progress updates as they occur.
 If the progress bar is labeled, the label text should be mentioned as well.

 <div role="progressbar" aria-valuenow="20" aria-valuemin="0" aria-valuemax="100">20 %</div>